defold/doc/scripts/README.md

 1. **File Path**: Relative path of the file
 2. **File Extension**: File extension type
 3. **Top Directory**: Top-level directory containing the file
-4. **English Version Exists**: Whether the file exists in English documentation
+4. **Source Version Exists**: Whether the file exists in source documentation
-5. **Chinese Version Exists**: Whether the file exists in Chinese documentation
+5. **Target Version Exists**: Whether the file exists in target documentation
 6. **Status**:
    - "Consistent" - File exists in both versions
-   - "English Only" - File exists only in English version
+   - "Source Only" - File exists only in source version
-   - "Chinese Only" - File exists only in Chinese version
+   - "Target Only" - File exists only in target version
    - "Does Not Exist" - File doesn't exist in either version
-7. **English File Size (KB)**: Size of the English file
+7. **Source File Size (KB)**: Size of the source file
-8. **Chinese File Size (KB)**: Size of the Chinese file
+8. **Target File Size (KB)**: Size of the target file
 9. **Markdown Syntax Consistency**: Results of Markdown syntax comparison
 10. **Formula**: Recommended actions for ensuring translation consistency

 ## How It Works

-1. **File Collection**: The script recursively collects all files from both English and Chinese documentation directories.
+1. **File Collection**: The script recursively collects all files from both source and target documentation directories.
 2. **File Comparison**: It compares the file structures between the two directories.
 3. **Markdown Analysis**: For Markdown files that exist in both versions, the script:
    - Parses the Markdown content to build syntax trees